(Non)-projective bounds on gravitational EFT: Projective bounds on Wilson coefficients

 \section{Projective bounds on Wilson coefficients}

 We now combine the constraint of crossing symmetry and the dispersive representation for the EFT couplings.
-Previous analysis for gravitational EFTs relied on the positivity of the spectral functions~\cite{Bern:2021ppb, Arkani-Hamed:2020blm}, which does not hold for general helicity configurations.
+Previous constraint on gravitational EFTs derived from the forward limit dispersion relations, relied on the positivity of the imaginary part of the partial waves~\cite{Bern:2021ppb, Arkani-Hamed:2020blm}, which is not true for helicity configurations where the $t\rightarrow 0$ limit do not correspond to a true ``forward" configuration, i.e. the helicity states for 1,4 cannot be identified in the limit.
 To harness the constraint from consistency across all configurations, we will consider a semi-definite programming setup.
 First, the dispersive representation for the EFT couplings can be viewed as a quadratic form in the space of couplings $(p^{++}, p^{--}, p^{+-})$.
 Since the null constraints are linear in the EFT coefficients, they also take the form of a quadratic form.
-Thus in general we schematically have
+Thus we schematically have

-where $\mathbf{B}_i$s are the ($3\times3$) matrices for the EFT couplings $b_i$ and $\mathbf{N}_i$s are the null constraints.
+where $\mathbf{B}_i$s are the ($3\times3$) matrices such that when sandwiched between $\vec{p}_a$s gives the dispersive representation for the EFT couplings $b_i$, while $\mathbf{N}_i$s gives the null constraints.
 We then consider linear combinations of these quadratic forms to obtain a positive semi-definite matrix for all $\ell_a, m_a$.
 The combination that optimizes $b_1/b_2$ then provides a maximal/minimal value of this ratio.
 This optimization procedure is approachable via numerical semi-definite programming (SDP)~\cite{Simmons-Duffin:2015qma, Landry:2019qug}.
 The application of SDP to EFT bounds was initiated in~\cite{Caron-Huot:2020cmc} for massless scalars, later extended~\cite{Li:2021lpe} to multi-fields and photons~\cite{Henriksson:2021ymi}.

 In this section, we will first give a brief review of the setup for SDP, and proceed to analyze the allowed region for EFT couplings in the MHV sector $\{b_{k,q}\}$ as well as all plus sector $\{a_{k,q}\}$.
 From the dispersive representation in eq.(\ref{dispersion++++}) (\ref{dispersion++--}) and (\ref{dispersion+++-}) one can make two general remarks.
 First, in constraining the MHV sector, global consistency conditions in the all plus and single minus sector will not impose further constraints.
 This is because for any spectrum that gives a solution to eq.(\ref{dispersion++--}) satisfying the crossing constraints, one can build a trivial crossing symmetric solution for eq.(\ref{dispersion++++}) and eq.(\ref{dispersion+++-}) by simply requiring that states with non-zero $p_a^{++}$ are orthogonal to those with non-zero $p_{a}^{+-}$ and $p_a^{--}$.
 This trivially solve the crossing condition since the all plus and single minus amplitude is simply zero.
 Second, since the all plus and single minus dispersion relation is not in terms of a convex hull, i.e. it is not given by a positive sum of functions.
 Thus the geometry is trivial.
 The only non-trivial constraint one can obtain comes from considering their ratios with respect to couplings in the MHV sector.
 We will observe these features in the explicit analysis.